Jingzhan-Lu/GWAS-Control-Selection/README.md

 This will randomly select controls from a specified eligible population.

 3. Downstream GWAS
-Both scripts output .csv or .rds files that can be used in downstream GWAS analysis with tools such as plink, or REGENIEE.
+Both scripts output .csv file that can be used in downstream GWAS analysis with tools such as plink, or REGENIEE.

 Output
 Matched or random control dataset (data.frame)